jych/nips2015_vrnn/README.md

 The original Blizzard dataset should be downloaded by each user due to the license. http://www.synsig.org/index.php/Blizzard_Challenge_2013

-The experiments for the IAM-OnDB will be soon updated.
+The experiments for the IAM-OnDB will be soon added.